danhood/modcraft/README.md

 ## Thanks

-- Thanks to the [CNCF's Kid’s Day Minecraft Modding Post][cncf] for inspiring us to do this at our company's Take Your Daughters and Sons to Work Day
+- Thanks to the [CNCF's Kid’s Day Minecraft Modding Post][cncf] for inspiring us to do this at our company's [Take Our Daughters and Sons to Work Day][todastwd]
-- An unbelievable amount of thanks goes out to [Devoxx4Kids][d4k] for their incredible [Minecraft Modding using Forge][d4k-modding] guide which this is borrowed from
+- An unbelievable amount of thanks goes out to [Devoxx4Kids][d4k] for their incredible [Minecraft Modding using Forge][d4k-modding] guide which this is based on

 ## Resources